Connect with others who understand.

 • Pancreatic cancer

-Depression has long been linked to psoriasis, due to the impact that psoriasis has on the personal and social lives of those living with it.
+Depression has long been linked to psoriasis, caused by the skin condition’s impact on the personal and social lives of those living with it.
 The two conditions also share several risk factors, including genetic aspects, low melatonin and vitamin D3 levels, and inflammation.
-Many people with psoriasis also have reported low self-esteem and anxiety in social situations, which can make depression worse.
+Many people with psoriasis also report having low self-esteem and anxiety in social situations, which can make depression worse.

 Symptoms of depression can include: